tunein/engineering/ops_bands.md

 * Designs for observability.
 Develops testing and monitoring approaches for projects
 * Sees solution into production and beyond.
 Monitors and designs logs, alerts, bug reports for signs of deeper issues.

-#Leadership Behaviors
+### Leadership Behaviors
 * Senior engineers are mentors to the team.
-They're able to explain technology in depth both from a functional viewpoint as well as how it's used at TuneIn.
-S
+* They're able to explain technology in depth both from a functional viewpoint as well as how it's used at TuneIn.

-#Progress
+* They advocate for simplicity, scalability, reliability, and high availability.
+* They have strong stakeholder relationships and maintain clear channels of communication.
+* You partner with others for design reviews.

+### Progress
+Senior Engineers can opt for 1 of 2 roles based on their interests:
+* Team Lead

+* Operations Manager

 <a name="staff-engineer"></a>
 ## Team Lead / Staff Engineer